 provider, -p The name for the service provider configuration or the filepath of the provider configuration file.
 Alternatively, the provider configuration can be specified in the environment variable BENCHSUITE_PROVIDER (the content of the variable must be the actual configuration not the filepath) service-type, -s The name of one of the service types defined in the provider configuration.
-Alter- natively, it can be specified in the BENCHSUITE_SERVICE_TYPE environment varaible property, -P Add a user defined property to the session.
+Alternatively, it can be specified in the BENCHSUITE_SERVICE_TYPE environment variable property, -P Add a user defined property to the session.
 The property must be expressed in the format <name>=<value></value></name> user, -u sets the "user" property.
 It is a shortcut for "-property user= <name></name> tag, -t sets one or more session tags.
-Internally, tags are stored as properties new-exec prepare-exec
+Internally, tags are stored as properties new-exec benchsuite new-exec [-h] session tool workload session a valid session id tool a valid benchmarking tool workload a valid benchmarking tool workload prepare-exec benchsuite prepare-exec [-h] id id a valid id of the execution run-exec